 The first step in the solution is to define a coordinate system and the control surface/volume over which to apply the principle of conservation of mass.
 In this case, the decision on the control volume is relatively easy as the duct itself bounds the flow, and there can be no mass flow over the walls of the duct, and this naturally applies no matter what the duct’s shape is.

 The flow is steady, so , and no further justification is needed in this case.
 However, nothing is mentioned about whether the flow is compressible or incompressible.
 Because air is a gas, it must be assumed that the flow is compressible and that density must be retained as a variable.
 Furthermore, suppose the flow is uniformly axisymmetric.
 In that case, the flow velocity changes only in one direction, i.e., in the direction based on the adopted coordinate system, another significant simplification toward the solution of this problem.

-In light of the foregoing assumptions, therefore, in this case then
+In light of the preceding assumptions, therefore, in this case, then

 where the latter term is zero because there is no mass flow over the walls, i.e.,